ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

   --admin-password "$(adminPassword)"`
   --resource-group $(environmentName);
 ```
 The name of the virtual machine will be `ProvisionedVM`.
-The max length of the name is 15 characters.
+Keep in mind that the max length of the name is 15 characters.

 The admin password is a required parameter.
 Notice I haven't provided a name for the admin user.
 If you don't provide the username the admin username will match the name of the user running the Azure CLI command.
 Which in this case will be `vsts`.